GoogleChrome/developer.chrome.com/site/en/blog/prerender-pages/index.md

 ### Debugging speculation rules

-Please see the [dedicated post](/blog/debugging-speculation-rules/) on Chrome DevTools features to view and debug speculation rules.
+Please see the [dedicated post on debugging speculation rules](/blog/debugging-speculation-rules/), for new Chrome DevTools features to assist with viewing and debugging this new API.

 ### Multiple speculation rules